1. Introduction

 1.1 Administrative Data Research in Northern Ireland (ADR NI)

-Since 2013 the UK Government, through the Economic and Social Research Council (ESRC), has funded NISRA (in partnership with the Queen’s University Belfast and Ulster University) to host an Administrative Data Research Centre in Northern Ireland (known as the ADR NI and which is part of the wider ADR UK).
-The directive of the initiative has been to provide a secure and accredited research environment to enable agreed, ethically approved and cross-cutting research to be conducted using administrative data sets that are routinely collected and analysed by NICS departments and other bodies.
-The ultimate aims of the joined-up approach are to inform the development and monitoring of public policy and to help ensure that decision making is evidence based and the research provides a benefit to society.
-The ADR NI makes it possible for trained and accredited researchers to use de-identified administrative data for social and economic research, while making sure the data remain safe and the privacy of individuals and businesses are protected.
+Administrative Data Research Northern Ireland (ADR NI) is an Economic and Social Research Council (ESRC) funded partnership between NISRA, the Queen’s University of Belfast and the Ulster University and is part of the wider ADR UK.
+ADR NI aims to provide a secure and accredited research environment to enable agreed, ethically approved and cross-cutting research to be conducted using linked administrative data sets.
+The ultimate aims of the joined-up approach are to inform the development and monitoring of public policy and to help ensure that decision making is evidence based, using linked datasets that would otherwise not be readily available for research purposes.

-The Business Data for Research (BDR) 2021 is a de-identified database comprised of survey data from the Business Register and Employment Survey (BRES) and the Northern Ireland Annual Business Inquiry (NIABI) (including the Northern Ireland Economic Trade Statistics (NIETS)) for the period of 2014 to 2021.
-The BDR was developed by NISRA’s Economic and Labour Market Statistics (ELMS) working collaboratively with ADR NI and and the Department for the Economy (DfE).
+The Business Data for Research (BDR) 2022 offers an exciting opportunity for accredited researchers to access a rich, longitudinal dataset to carry out novel, policy relevant analysis.
+The BDR is a de-identified, record-level database comprised of survey data from the Business Register and Employment Survey (BRES), the Northern Ireland Annual Business Inquiry (NIABI) (including the Northern Ireland Economic Trade Statistics (NIETS)) and the Annual Survey of Hours and Earnings (ASHE) for the period of 2014 to 2022.
+The BDR was developed by NISRA’s Economic and Labour Market Statistics (ELMS) working collaboratively with ADR NI and the Department for the Economy (DfE).

 2. Background